alignan/argos-library/content/about.md

 * An Embedded Firmware developer, working and contributing to Open Source Operating Systems like TinyOS, Contiki and RIoT.
 I worked with MCU like the MSP430F2617, CC2420, CC1200, CC2538 ARM Cortex-M3, Nucleus, ...
 I like really embedded platforms and developing applications able to run on batteries for years - I know Linux too!

+* An NOC level two Engineer, managing on-site technicians and solving networking issues remotely from the Network Operation Center.
+It was brief, but I learned to manage 12-14 support tickets and technical incidences at the same time in any given day, which earned me the title of Zen Master.

 * A Product Manager, designing, maintaining and releasing commercial development platforms for the Internet of Things (IoT) market, both for industrial and academic users.
 I have gained a deep insight about product design, gathering and crafting user requirements, and understanding the business side of the equation, to ensure the product success.
 I have successfully developed and taken from development to industrialization four (4) electronic products, for the IoT and the lighting consumer market

 * A CTO (Chief Technical Officer), which is a nice title to have, but I have plenty still to learn about it...